wikimedia/mediawiki-services-wikispeech-pronlex/TechnicalOverview.md

 ### Architecture

 The `pronlex` package consists of a lexicon database and a lexicon server, plus some additional helper modules.
-The server is written in [`golang`](https://golang.org), supporting `go 1.13` or higher.
+The server is written in [`Go`](https://golang.org) (version 1.13 or higher).

-The lexicon server has an HTTP Rest API (more information about the API can be found below).
+The lexicon server has an HTTP Rest API.
+More information about the HTTP API can be found below.

 The lexicon database stores entries in a relational database, [Sqlite3](https://sqlite.org/index.html).
 The SQL schema --- the definition of the database structure --- is a string constant found in the file [schema.go](https://github.com/stts-se/pronlex/blob/master/dbapi/schema.go).